christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.3 Copper statuette of the god Sarapis Amun Agathodaemon depicted as half-deity. half-snake (Egypt late Hellenistic/early Roman period 1st century BC - 1st century AD).

-The Sarapis cult eventually evolved into Christianity (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis").
+The Sarapis cult eventually evolved into Christianity through the Alexandrian School repackaging this cult and targeting it at local populations (the Christogram symbolizing Jesus
+Christ (IHS) = "Isis-Horus-Serapis").
+Religion was the technology that the empire used to subjugate the poeple they ruled.

 Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, among numerous